Cyber security stocks get filip from Talk hack attack

 “As cyber crime continues to grow, governments and companies are prioritising cyber security as an essential investment.
 This is a sector we can expect to dominate headlines and corporate budgets,” said Kris Monaco, the head of ISE ETF Ventures.

-Others focused on some relatively small British stocks whose shares have risen, in contrast to those of TalkTalk whose stock has fallen 6 percent in the last week.
+Others focussed on some relatively small British stocks whose shares have risen, in contrast to those of TalkTalk whose stock has fallen 6 percent in the last week.

 Falanx Group has climbed 15 percent over that same period.
 NCC Group and Corero Network Security - an offshoot of the former Corero software business - have risen 3 percent.